jazzband/wagtailmenus/README.md

 <a id="using-menupage"></a>9.
 Optional repetition of selected pages in menus using `MenuPage`
 ---------------------------------------------------------------------------------------------

 Let's say you have an **About Us** section on your site.
 The top-level page has content that is just as important as that on the pages below it (e.g. "Meet the team", "Our mission and values", "Staff vacancies").
 Because of this, you'd like visitors to be able to access the root page as easily as those pages.
-But, your site uses drop-down navigation, and the **About Us** link no longer takes you to that page when clicked... it simply acts as a toggle for hiding and showing it's sub-pages:
+But, your site uses drop-down navigation, and the **About Us** link no longer takes you to that page when clicked... it simply acts as a toggle for hiding and showing its sub-pages:

 <img alt="Screenshot showing an example navigation" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/no-repeating-item.png" />